Foreign Direct Investment Regulation in Ukraine

 Antitrust & competition clearance (AMCU)

-• Assessment of AMCU filing based on asset/revenue thresholds
+- Assessment of AMCU filing requirement based on thresholds

 Currency control & capital flows (NBU)

-• Dividend repatriation — WHT 15% (reducible under DTTs) + NBU requirements
+- Dividend repatriation — WHT (15%, reducible under DTTs) and transfer rules

-• Cross-border loan structuring — registration, rate caps, thin capitalization
+- Cross-border loan structuring — registration, interest caps, thin capitalization

 Licensing & regulatory approvals